imattau/cashucast/README.md

 This boots supporting containers (room server, tracker and regtest mint), installs dependencies and runs the Vite development server for the web app.

+The web app's development script removes any existing Vite cache (`node_modules/.vite`) before starting so changes are always picked up on launch.

 ### Environment variables

 The development server recognises a few optional variables for overriding network endpoints: